Are You Overpaying?

 How much excess do I pay on a car insurance claim?

 The excess is the amount you pay towards each claim before the insurer pays the rest.
 Most policies have a standard excess plus an age-related excess for younger drivers under 25.
-Choosing a higher voluntary excess lowers your premium, but make sure you can actually afford it if something happens.
+Choosing a higher voluntary excess lowers your premium, but make sure you can afford it if something happens.

 What happens if someone else is driving my car?